 While most midwives operate within a specific geographical region, by earning your midwifery degree you could become eligible for traveling midwife jobs.
 This job will have you traveling and practicing your motherly skills on the job as you work with pregnant and nursing women to provide obstetric care.
 Becoming a midwife not only gives you the ability to provide mobile obstetric care as a traveling midwife, it also gives you an in-demand career that will make relocating easier, as there are many areas that are facing shortages in the number of available midwifes.
 You’ll also have the option of starting your own midwifery business and setting your own rates, so there’s plenty of opportunity for entrepreneurial moms in this sector.

+When you want to enhance your current nursing qualifications, you can look into online FNP programs such as these ones.
+These should help you to have a bigger and better earning potential for when you travel.
+As a nurse, your income potential is high when you are on the move and there will be no shortage of places looking for work.
 Most nurses work at hospitals or clinics and only travel during their vacation time.
 However, you do have the option of becoming a travel nurse.
 As a travel nurse, all of your travel and hospitality expenses (i.e. – flights and hotel stays) would be paid for by your employer, so free housing and travel are other major perks that come with this position.
 This is best for moms who have a significant other to babysit the kids, as that would eliminate babysitting and daycare expenses.
 Additionally, nurses enjoy one of the lowest rates of unemployment, which means that you should be able to find a nursing job in most states and countries.
 Thus, the ease of relocation is another factor that makes nursing an ideal career for moms who want the option of moving to another city or abroad.

 3. Online Teacher or Tutor